-While an insurance appraisal award can be vacated, courts generally are hesitant to do so unless the award was given without authority or the outcome was the product of mistake, misconduct, or fraud by the appraiser.
+While an insurance appraisal award can be vacated, courts generally are hesitant to do so unless the award was the product of mistake, misconduct, or fraud by the appraiser.
 Both the insurer and the insured typically are expected to select an appraiser who will supply an opinion on the value of a loss that is independent and not biased.
 Generally, the parties are expected to pick appraisers who do not have a financial interest in the outcome of the appraisal and who are impartial.

 Policyholders who plan to seek disqualification of an appraiser based on bias or conflict of interest should do so prior to an unfavorable award.
 The background and relationship of the appraiser to the insurer must be evaluated to determine whether the insurer’s appraiser can be disqualified based on prejudice or bias.
 Insurers also will sometimes seek to disqualify an appraiser for an insured.
 There are a range of claims related to the partiality of an appraiser that may justify disqualification.
 This two-part blog post explores a few of the factors a court will consider when determining if bias or conflict of interest by an appraiser merits disqualification.

 Pecuniary Interest in Outcome of the Appraisal Process

 If an appraiser is shown to have a financial interest in the appraisal, this type of motivation for bias might justify disqualification.
 In a Texas case, the court ruled that an appraiser was not disinterested or impartial because the appraiser was to receive bonus compensation if the award exceeded a designated dollar amount.
 The court ruled that this type of arrangement meant the appraiser had a direct financial interest in the result, so the insured’s appraiser was not disinterested.